flowerinthenight/windows-camera-class-filter-driver/README.md

 Camera class filter driver for Windows.

 # Driver setup:
-Use the ccfltr-console tool to install the driver.
-Copy the tool to the directory of the .sys and .inf file and run on an elevated command prompt.
+Use the ccfltr-console tool to install/uninstall the driver.
+Copy the tool to the directory of the .sys and .inf file.

 ### Installation:
 ```
 ccfltr-console.exe /install
 ```

 ### Uninstallation:
 ```
 ccfltr-console.exe /uninstall